philippinedeveloper/Warlock-BackendExtensionCompiler/README.md

 # What is Warlock?

 **Warlock** is an MIT App Inventor Extension Builder that builds extensions.
-It doesn't need to be downloaded unlike Appinventor-Sources & It does not need Apache Ant at all!.
+It doesn't need to be installed unlike Appinventor-Sources & It does not need Apache Ant at all!, The installation of Warlock offline is Optional, but I would reccomend building extensions using Warlock online.

 Supports: